shibaisdog/sclat/docs/README.en.md

 -   Navigate results with arrow keys
 -   Select and play with Enter

-## ✨ 자막 설정
+## 💬 Subtitle

 **Steps to configure:**

-1. Open the `setting.json` file in the Sclat installation folder.
+1. Open the `setting/setting.json` file in the Sclat installation folder.
 2. Change `"Subtitle-Lang": "~"` value to your desired language:
 -  At this time, if you enter `none`, the subtitle function will be turned off.